 -

 Small businesses.
-Cloud-based ERP systems offer the best value with low upfront costs and easy maintenance
+Cloud based ERP systems offer the best value with low upfront costs and easy maintenance.
+These solutions are especially effective when paired with real time data tracking for better decision-making.

 -